larissaemma/air_transportation/README.md

    a.
 Which airlines provide the best way to travel to the most popular destinations with the least amount of delays/cancellations?

-3. With the new airline law which airlines would have the biggest risks of losing money?
+3. With the new airline rule, which airlines would have the biggest risks of losing money?

    a.
-How do airlines plan to adapt their existing refund policies and procedures to comply with the new law?
+How do airlines plan to adapt their existing refund policies and procedures to comply with the new rule?

 [Back to Contents](#table-of-contents)